JonasBreuling/scipy_dae/README.md

 \end{aligned}
 $$

-Since the implemented solvers are designed for index 1 DAE's we have to perform some sort of index reduction.
+Since the implemented solvers are designed for index 1 DAEs we have to perform some sort of index reduction.
 Therefore, we transform the semi-explicit form into a general form as proposed by [Gear](https://doi.org/10.1137/0909004).
 The resulting index 1 system is given as

 $$
 \begin{aligned}